RishikeshMagar/ManufacturingNet/docs/source/shallow_learning_methods/random_forest.rst

 Classifier Methods
 ------------------

 - **run_classifier()**: Prompts the user for the model parameters and trains a random forest classifier model using attributes and labels.
 If successful, the classifier instance data is updated, and the model metrics are displayed.
+If the model is being used for binary classification, the ROC curve will be graphed and displayed.
 - **predict_classifier(dataset_X=None)**: Uses the random forest classifier model to classify the observations in dataset_X.
 If successful, the classifications are displayed and returned. predict_classifier() can only be called after run_classifier() has successfully trained the classifier.

 Classifier Accessor Methods